Bright Tots educational toy store offering baby toys toddler toys games & videos. ABA Therapy - Information on ABA Therepy - What is ABA?

 ABA therapy was first developed in the 1960s by psychologist Ivar Lovaas, PhD, at the University of California; Los Angeles

-likely to repeat that behavior.
-In ABA treatment, the therapist gives the child a motive, like a question or a request to sit down,
+are likely to repeat that behavior.
+In ABA treatment, the therapist gives the child a motive, like a question or a request to sit

-along with the correct response.
-The therapist uses attention, praise or an actual incentive like toys or food to reward the child for
+down, along with the correct response.
+The therapist uses attention, praise or an actual incentive like toys or food to reward

-were eventually able to complete normal first-grade classes and achieved normal intellectual and educational functioning by the
+therapy were eventually able to complete normal first-grade classes and achieved normal intellectual and educational

-end of first grade.
-While none of children who received the therapy only 10 hours per week were able to do the same.
+functioning by the end of first grade.
+While none of children who received the therapy only 10 hours per week were able to

 Other researchers have partially replicated Lovaas's success, among them psychologist James Mulick, PhD, of Ohio State

-include such skill areas as receptive language, expressive communication, visual performance, mathematics, and other academic
+that include such skill areas as receptive language, expressive communication, visual performance, mathematics, and other

-and life learning skills.
-Behavior modification and socialization skills are incorporated into a child's program if and when
+academic and life learning skills.
+Behavior modification and socialization skills are incorporated into a child's program if and

-necessary.
-Therapists use reinforcement and other behavior modification techniques during the sessions to slowly shape a child's
+when necessary.
+Therapists use reinforcement and other behavior modification techniques during the sessions to slowly shape

 Basic principles of behavioral and educational intervention approaches

-upon some common concepts about how humans learn behaviors.
-At the most basic level, operant conditioning involves
+based upon some common concepts about how humans learn behaviors.
+At the most basic level, operant conditioning

-presenting a stimulus (request) to a child, and then providing a consequence (a "reinforce" or a "punisher") based on the child's
+involves presenting a stimulus (request) to a child, and then providing a consequence (a "reinforce" or a "punisher") based on

 Reinforcers and punishers are different for each child.
 Part of operant conditioning approaches is to perform a functional